revou-fsse-feb25/milestone-3-rizaldi-r/README.md

 ### About <a id="about"></a>

-Revofun is a fictional game studio dedicated to creating fun and engaging browser games.
-This project was developed as part of the Revou Full Stack Software Engineering Bootcamp.
+Aerocove is a front-end marketplace web application developed using Next.js as part of the RevoU Bootcamp curriculum.
+This project showcases a range of modern web development technologies and practices, providing a platform for users to browse and purchase products.
 <br />

 ### Features <a id="features"></a>